 Hackers certainly took notice of the situation.
 The pandemic has fueled a frenzy of cybercrime.
 Social engineering, usually problematic, became an even bigger concern.
 According to Deloitte, “47% of individuals fall for a phishing scam while working at home.”

-With as much as a now working from home, it’s never been more important for businesses to employ a layered cybersecurity approach with a combination of technology, best practices and use awareness.
+With so much of the workforce now working from home, it’s never been more important for businesses to employ a layered cybersecurity approach with a combination of technology, best practices, and user awareness.

 Protecting remote, distributed environments can be a complex and daunting affair for most businesses.
 Thankfully, you don’t have to go it alone.
 Managed security service providers (MSSP) offer comprehensive cloud-based services to address some or all of your cybersecurity needs.